zaiisao/Documentation/cn/Interactive Broadcast/encryption_mac_agora.md

 {
 public:

         struct Packet
         {
-        /** Buffer address of the sent or received data.
-         */
                 const unsigned char* buffer;
-        /** Buffer size of the sent or received data.
-         */
                 unsigned int size;
         };
+        /**
-/** An audio packet is sent to other users.
+        * called by sdk before the audio packet is sent to other participants

-     @param packet See Packet.
-     @return
-     - true: The packet is sent successfully.
-     - false: The packet is discarded.
-     */
+        * @param [in,out] packet:
+        *      buffer *buffer points the data to be sent
+        *      size of buffer data to be sent
-virtual bool onSendAudioPacket(Packet& packet) = 0;
+        * @return returns true to send out the packet, returns false to discard the packet */ virtual bool onSendAudioPacket(Packet& packet) = 0;
+        /**
-/** A video packet is sent to other users.
+        * called by sdk before the video packet is sent to other participants

-     @param packet See Packet.
-     @return
-     - true: The packet is sent successfully.
-     - false: The packet is discarded.
-     */
+        * @param [in,out] packet:
+        *      buffer *buffer points the data to be sent
+        *      size of buffer data to be sent
+        * @return returns true to send out the packet, returns false to discard the packet */

 virtual bool onSendVideoPacket(Packet& packet) = 0;
+        /**
-/** An audio packet is sent by other users.
+        * called by sdk when the audio packet is received from other participants

-     @param packet See Packet.
+        * @param [in,out] packet
-     @return
-     - true: The packet is received successfully.
-     - false: The packet is discarded.
-*/
+        *      buffer *buffer points the data to be sent
+        *      size of buffer data to be sent
-virtual bool onReceiveAudioPacket(Packet& packet) = 0;
+        * @return returns true to process the packet, returns false to discard the packet */ virtual bool onReceiveAudioPacket(Packet& packet) = 0;
+        /**
-/** A video packet is sent by other users.
+        * called by sdk when the video packet is received from other participants

-     @param packet See Packet.
+        * @param [in,out] packet
-     @return
-     - true: The packet is received successfully.
-     - false: The packet is discarded.
-*/
+        *      buffer *buffer points the data to be sent
+        *      size of buffer data to be sent
-virtual bool onReceiveVideoPacket(Packet& packet) = 0;
+        * @return returns true to process the packet, returns false to discard the packet */ virtual bool onReceiveVideoPacket(Packet& packet) = 0;
-};
 ```

 ### 步骤 2: 使用定制的数据加密算法